BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 <p>
-There are peace pagodas all over the world, including in London, New Delhi, and Vienna.¹ They are intended as shrines to promote world peace.³ The one in Leverett was the first one in the United States, and was completed in 1985.¹
+There are peace pagodas all over the world, including in London, New Delhi, and Vienna.¹ They're intended as shrines to promote world peace.³ The one in Leverett was the first one in the United States, and was completed in 1985.¹
 </p>